Big Ten football championship staying in Indianapolis through 2028

 This season will be the first season that the Big Ten will not have divisions since the championship game started.
 The top two teams in the final regular season standings will play each other in Indianapolis for the Big Ten Championship.

-Michigan beat Iowa in the championship last year, and the Wolverines were the eventual College Football Playoff champions.
+Michigan beat Iowa in the championship in 2023, and the Wolverines were the eventual College Football Playoff champions.
+Last year’s championship sold out with more than 67,000 fans, a record breaker.

+Indiana Sports Corp said Tuesday that the Big Ten football championship brought $25 million to the city in 2023.
+They are expecting about $100M in the next four years.
+President Patrick Talty said, “We are the best place to host the championship, bar none, of any place it could be.”

+Indiana Sports Corp has been instrumental in bringing sports championships to the state for more than 40 years.
+Talty said this is a huge win for Indianapolis.
+“The Big Ten championship has only ever been in Indy, and we’re super proud that they chose us to stay here for the next four years.”